top of page

 Natural Law Written Into Creation

-Traditional Catholic theology teaches God wrote His law into creation itself — natural law discoverable through reason.
+Traditional Catholic theology teaches that God wrote His law into creation itself — natural law discoverable through reason.

 Free Will and Consequences